Transvelo/docs/gitbook/bewear/setup/mega-menu-v2.md

 # Mega-Menu-v2
 1. Navigate to Static Content > Add New.
 2. Give it a title, lets say "**Mega-Menu-v2**" item.
 The title is not used anywhere in displaying the menu.
-3. Click on Backend Editor.
-It will display Visual Composer Backend Editor.
-We will use this back end editor to build our Mega-Menu-v2.
+3. Click on **King Composer** Button.
+It will display King Composer browse button.
+We will use this button to build our Mega-Menu-v2.
 4. **Mega-Menu-v2** has 1 row with two columns.